-7.6.1.
-Capital Expenditure relates to expenditure to acquire, construct, enhance or replace tangible non-current assets such as land, buildings or major pieces of equipment that will be used to provide services over a number of years in the form of a capital programme to achieve the Council's strategic objectives and priorities.
+- 7.6.1.
+Capital Expenditure relates to expenditure to acquire, construct, enhance or replace tangible non-current assets such as land, buildings or major pieces of equipment that will be used to provide services over a number of years in the form of a capital programme to achieve the Council's strategic objectives and priorities. - 7.6.2.
+In 2023/24 the Council spent £10.1m on General Fund capital schemes, with the largest single capital investment being the provision of £5.7m forward-funding to Rosherville

-- 7.6.2.
-In 2022/23 the Council spent £29.8m on General Fund capital schemes, with the largest single capital investment being the provision of forward-funding to Rosherville Property Development Limited relating to The Charter development. £1.0m was expended on Disabled Facilities Grants. - 7.6.3.
-For Housing capital schemes, expenditure was £13.8m and included works to replace roofs, windows and doors on properties within the Council's housing stock as well as furtherance of the New Build and Acquisition programme to increase the supply of social housing for the residents of Gravesham.
+- Property Development Limited relating to The Charter development. £1.2m was expended on Disabled Facilities Grants. - 7.6.3.
+The Council spend £14.8m on Housing HRA capital schemes, which included works to replace roofs, windows and doors on properties within the Council's housing stock as well as furtherance of the New Build and Acquisition programme to increase the supply of social housing for the residents of Gravesham.